techatpark/sjson/README.md

 ## Development

-Below VM Options should be added when we run the program.This is required to calculate the size of the objects
+Below VM Options should be added for JVM.
+This is required to calculate the size of the objects

 ````
 -javaagent:<<PATH_TO_JAR>>/jamm-0.4.1.jar --add-opens java.base/java.util=ALL-UNNAMED --add-opens java.base/java.lang=ALL-UNNAMED --add-opens java.base/java.math=ALL-UNNAMED